 Empowerment Personal Coach

-Joanne Cipressi is a heart based and passionate coach that is an expert in re-programming mind and emotion patterns for self-esteem, healthy relationships, career success, and vibrant health.
-She is located in Bucks County and coaches one-on-one in the entire Philadelphia area, as well as nationally via Skype and Phone.
+Joanne Cipressi is a heart based and passionate coach that is an expert in re-programming thought and emotion patterns for self-esteem, healthy relationships, career success, and vibrant health.
+She is located in Bucks County (winner of Bucks Best Life Coach) and coaches one-on-one in the entire Philadelphia area, as well as nationally via Skype and Phone.
 She travels as well.
 She offers hourly one-on-one sessions, 4 and 8 hour transformational sessions, weekend immersions sessions for dramatic life changes, as well as others programs.
 Contact her at 267-266-6480 or email her at Joanne@joannecipressi.com to feel great about your life.